brendanmaguire/getting-started-with-git/getting_started_with_git.markdown

 ---
 # Exercise - Clone a repository from github
-* The github page for this presentation can be found [here](http://github.com/brendanmaguire/???)
+* Clone the Python requests repository from github [here](https://github.com/kennethreitz/requests)
-* Find the url you need to clone it over http
+* Find the url you need to clone it over http (bottom right of the page)
-* Clone it
+* Clone it to your machine

 ---
 # ssh keys
 * ssh keys are a way of authenicating automatically with a server running a sshd service
+* You will need an ssh key to push changes to your github repositories
 * Creating an ssh key

 `
-# Press enter for all defaults
 ssh-keygen
 `